OpenWaterFoundation/owf-infomapper-poudre/web/README.md

 # web #

-This folder contains files to publish the Poudre Basin Information web application.
+This folder contains files to create and publish the Poudre Basin Information webite.
-The website is implemented using the general OWF InfoMapper application, which is a web application that provides access to maps and other content.
+The website is implemented using the general OWF InfoMapper application, which is a web application that provides access to maps, charts, content pages, dashboards, and other content.

 ```
 git-repos/